 The first cold fusion machines will be those we need most: pumps, motors, electric lights, space heaters, water heaters, air conditioners and automobiles.
-These are the obvious targets for two reasons: First, in the aggregate they use most of the energy we consume.
-Giant machines such as railroad locomotives, airplanes and blast furnaces are impressive looking, but overall they use less energy than small machines do.
-Second, small machines are cheap, and people buy them in their local stores, so the pace of change will be governed by consumers.
+These are the obvious targets for three reasons:

+- 1. These are the most widely used and indispensable machines. - 2.
+In the aggregate they use most of the energy we consume.
+Giant machines such as railroad locomotives, airplanes and blast furnaces are impressive looking, but overall they use less energy than small machines do. - 3.
+Small machines are cheap, and people buy them in their local stores, so the pace of change will be governed by consumers.
 (See Section 2, below, and Chapter 7, section 5.)

 One Sunday morning at church during the 1930s Rural Electrification project, a Georgia farmer said there are two great miracles in life: "Jesus in your heart, and electricity in your house."
 Today we have electricity, clean water, and other necessities in such abundance, we take them for granted and we cannot imagine life without them.
 Unfortunately, a third of the human race - two billion people - does not have them, and this causes appalling human suffering and ecological damage.
 Unsanitary water kills 2.2 million people per year, 5.3% of all deaths.
 Most of the victims are children under five.
-61 Poor people are forced to spend a large fraction of their income on kerosene.
+62 Poor people are forced to spend a large fraction of their income on kerosene.
 They must deforest the hills in India and Haiti to gather firewood, causing disastrous floods that destroy farms and villages and ruin the land.
 With cold fusion, at first these people will simply boil water for tea or baby formula.
 They know they should do this, but they often cannot afford the fuel.
 Later, small cold fusion powered water purifiers will provide enough clean water for cooking, bathing, animal feed and so on.
 Cold fusion will bring electricity, light to read books at night, power for televisions, cell phones and computers.
 In remote Chinese villages, small hydroelectric generators (most the size of a coffee pot) and low power LCD televisions are already bringing vital information and change; this trend will accelerate.
 Cold fusion will provide power for farm equipment, motorcycles, and cars.